GraceAHall/accessing-public-data/README.md

 **DDBJ** &nbsp; &nbsp; &nbsp; <img src="media/ddbj_logo.png" width=80 align="center">

 [The DNA Data Bank of Japan (DDBJ)](https://www.ddbj.nig.ac.jp/ddbj/index-e.html) is also a member of the INSDC and so contains virtually the same nucleotide data as the archives above.
 The DDBJs UI and web page is harder to use than NCBI Nucleotide or ENA, and feels a little dated.
-Given that the DDBJ collects and shares data for INSDC members, similar results will appear using ENA or NCBI Nucleotide searches.
+Assembly searches may be easier using NCBI Assembly or ENA.

 <br><br>